Peter Harle JP

 The 2021 Elections:

 Accusations of financial mismanagement by Council were the pre-election catch cries of the Mannoun-Liberal 2021 election campaign.
-However, the reality is that during the 2012-16 term of Council, while Mayor Mannoun and his team had the majority in Council of 6 to 5, during 2013-14 they managed to accumulate a deficit of $8.3 million and a further $2.1 million deficit during 2016-17 which was passed onto the following newly elected Council.
+However, the reality is that during the 2012-16 term of Council, while Mayor Mannoun and his team had the majority in Council of 6 to 5, they accumulated a deficit of $8.3 million and a further $2.1 million deficit during 2016-17 which was passed onto the following newly elected Council.
 Keep in mind, no Covid 19 issues existed during that term.

-The current term has not progressed well, the previous CEO, who steered Council through its most difficult time in recent history was terminated on the first Council meeting of its term via a series of unconventional and legally controversial Mayoral Minutes.
-That occurred with the support of the Independent Deputy Mayor, an ex LCIT Councillor.
+The current term has not progressed well, the previous CEO, who steered Council through its most difficult time in recent history, was terminated on the first Council meeting of its term via a series of controversial and legally challengeable Mayoral Minutes.
+These occurred with the support of the Independent Deputy Mayor, an ex LCIT Councillor.
 (Voting was 6-5)

 Community Feedback: